tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 ***
 ### Caching techniques

-*  *Cache only* - This serves the files only and only from cache, it will never make a network request.
-Use this if you dont want to update your resource frequently
+*  *Cache only* - This serves the files only and only from the cache, it will never make a network request.
+Use this if you don't want to update your resource frequently

 <center><sub>In Service worker</sub></center>